-My favorite short story is "The Amazing Adventures of Toby" which you can pick up at Amazon Kindle ENTIRELY FREE OF CHARGE on NOVEMBER 24, 25, 26, 27 and 28.
+My favorite short story is "The Amazing Adventures of Toby" which you could have picked up at Amazon Kindle ENTIRELY FREE OF CHARGE on NOVEMBER 24, 25, 26, 27 and 28.
 Alas, no more free copies will be available until January or February 2017.

 I didn't write AMAZING ADVENTURES OF TOBY, but I translated it from the Greek.
 Other stories I'd recommend (all stories I had nothing to do with except for "A Hero for the People" by Arthur Powers which I was privileged to read in advance) include "A Pathetic Story" by Jerome K. Jerome (which you will find in my book "Write Ways to WIN WRITING CONTESTS", "Watching Time" by Fred McGavran (included in the anthology.
 WATCHING TIME), any of the stories in "Sunshine Sketches of a Little Town" by Stephen Leacock, "The Legend of Sleepy Hollow" by Washington Irving (the author's equally famous "Rip Van Winkle" is not half as well written), "A Hero for the People" by Arthur Powers, "Address Unknown" by Kressmann Taylor.

 I CAN'T RESIST ADDING "KEEP WATCHING THE SKIES" which was written by Amy Dunkleberger, and published in the 2009 anthology of that name (which I edited and which I think is still on sale all over the place!)
 My other favorites from this same anthology are "The King of Wales" by Stephen Reilly, "The Wizard" by Gordon Phipps, "Sold Down the Lane" by Christine Taylor, "The Tailor" by Nancy Christie, and "The Queenslander" by Wendy Dartnall.

-What is my OWN favorite of all the stories I've written?
+What is my OWN favorite of all the stories I have written?
 Well, I would offer "Mexican Autumn" which is actually a book of inter-related short stories, plus a couple of extras, "The Zone of Silence" and "The Feast of Gonzaga", all of them set in Mexico -- that somewhat mysterious land south of the border!
 Both Amazon and Barnes and Noble used to sell this book, but I don't know it is still available.
 You may have to google my name, John Howard Reid, and the title.